 U.S. Geological Survey scientists reported in May 2008 that a 7.8 magnitude quake along the San Andreas Fault would likely result in more than 50,000 injuries, thousands of deaths, and $200 billion in quake-related damage (“The ShakeOut Scenario,” U.S. Geological Survey Open File Report 2008-1150).
 That is in a region where for decades there has been extensive warning about, and extensive preparation for, earthquakes.
 Yet human nature often leads people to ignore warnings.
 In the wake of China’s devastating May 2008 earthquake in Sichuan Province, Chinese scientists have been quick to point out that they have for decades known the risk of a potentially catastrophic quake along the very fault that gave way.
 “But they say preparations for a quake there were cursory at best, and building codes remained well short of the codes that have become standard in other well-known earthquake zones” (“Experts Warned of Quake Risk in China,” New York Times, June 5, 2008).

 In the near future, there will be more earthquakes even in places where they are not normally expected.
 A report by the Federal Emergency Management Agency in September 2000 warned that while California is at greatest risk of severe economic harm from earthquakes, cities across the U.S. are also at risk of heavy damage—yet are not doing enough to prevent or prepare for such harm.
-Earthquake expert John Nance put the matter into perspective: “The Eastern Seaboard is in more danger than the West because they are abysmally unprepared, with building standards far less stringent than California which is ‘earthquake country’ in the thinking of many people.
-An earthquake in the American Midwest or somewhere in New England, for instance, could be devastating because there is so little readiness and the shock from the unexpected so overwhelming” (“Superquake May Lie Ahead Almost Anywhere in U.S.,” March 25, 1989).
+Earthquake expert John Nance put the matter into perspective: “‘The Eastern Seaboard is in more danger than the West because they are abysmally unprepared,’ with building standards far less stringent than California’s” (“Superquake May Lie Ahead Almost Anywhere in U.S.,” Los Angeles Times, March 26, 1989).

 In recent years, scientists have come to a better understanding of the immensity and magnitude of the tremendous fault systems that trace themselves underneath the whole earth.
 However, not all the earthquakes of the near future will be natural disasters—the usual groans and strains of planet earth’s crust.
 Some will be directly induced by God as a sign of His power, and will be designed to help people wake up.
 God will take a direct hand in the affairs of men.
 The earthquakes specifically mentioned by Jesus Christ as a foreshadowing sign of His return will be unusual by their location or unparalleled magnitude.